philipturner/ue5-nanite-macos/README.md

 ---

-There's one more idea.
-You don't need all 32 bits of the depth; 30 would be fine.
+Another idea: you don't need all 32 bits of the depth; 30 would be fine.
 What if you could split up 62 bits of data into two 32-bit chunks, each prefixed with one bit that states whether it's in use?
 Then an external lock (separate buffer of 32-bit data) coordinates thread accesses, and you do a bunch of spin lock-like atomic loads/stores to sanitize accesses to each half of the 64-bit texture/buffer slot.
 This might have low performance, but could have zero data races on Apple7.
 Then, we use native 64-bit UInt64 min/max on Apple8 for better performance.
 This could be enough for Epic to merge the Nanite port into UE5.

 > I could try prototyping this workaround for Apple7 GPUs in an isolated Xcode project.
 There should be intense testing to detect any theoretically possible data races.

+Another idea: the depth originates from a normalized floating point number, which can only store 24 bits of information.
+Break up the pixel from 32 bits into 8 bits, then you can distribute each chunk along with the depth (8 + 24 = 32).
+You would have 4 times as many atomic operations as with 64-bit atomics, but it would work and be 100% thread safe!

 ## Attribution